KrzysztofTybinka/DocMiner/README.md

 # RAG Project

 ## Overview
-This modular, Docker-based Retrieval-Augmented Generation (RAG) system includes Python OCR preprocessing with Tesseract, a C# API for RAG operations, and Chroma DB for vector embeddings.
-By supporting Ollama-based embedding models, it can run fully offline, ensuring secure handling of sensitive data.
+This Docker-based Retrieval-Augmented Generation (RAG) system integrates Tesseract OCR, Chroma DB for vector embeddings, and an API for document processing and service integration.
+With support for Ollama-based embedding models, it can operate fully offline, ensuring secure handling of sensitive data.

 ---